Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Discussions

-\acks{S. Liu, W. Li, B. Zhou and X. Zuo are supported by AFOSR YIP award No. FA9550-23-1-0087, NSF RTG: 2038080 and FRG: 2245097.
+\acks{S. Liu, B. Zhou and X. Zuo are supported by AFOSR YIP award No. FA9550-23-1-0087.
+W. Li is supported by AFOSR YIP award No. FA9550-23-1-0087, NSF RTG: 2038080, NSF FRG: 2245097, and the McCausland Faculty Fellowship at the University of South Carolina.
+Use was made of the computational facilities administered by the Center for Scientific Computing at the CNSI and MRL (an NSF MRSEC; DMR-2308708) and purchased through NSF CNS-1725797.
 All authors would like to thank the support of the AMS MRC conference: Ricci Curvatures of Graphs and Applications to Data Science in 2023.
-The discussion of this manuscript was initialized in the workshop.
-B. Zhou would like to extend appreciation to Andy Wan for a fruitful discussion.}
+The discussion of this manuscript was initiated in the workshop.
+B. Zhou would like to extend appreciation to Andy Wan for a fruitful discussion. {We are also grateful to anonymous reviewers for the incisive comments and suggestions, which improved the quality of this work.}}